emilmasoumi/rop-compiler/README.txt

   "...", "..."
 };

-The assembly must be defined inside two string literals "...", for example:
+The assembly must be defined inside of two string literals "...", for example:
 "mov rsi, rax;".
 The instructions specified inside of string literals must be syntactically correct for the respective machine architecture and its correctness is ignored by the compiler.

 Variables are declared when they are defined: `id = exp`.
-They must be defined once referenced and defined identifiers inside string literals must be prepended with `@` to be referenced.
+They must be defined once referenced and defined identifiers inside of string literals must be prepended with `@`, to be referenced.
 References are replaced with their actual value.
 The following code:

 rax = "rsi";